crossminer/scava-docs/docs/developers-guide/runing-from-sources/administration-application.md

 ## Prerequisites:
 * Start running the [Metric Platform](./analysis-platform.md#running-the-analysis-platform-form-sources).
-* Scava Administration is a single page web application based on Angular 6 Framework.
+* Scava Administration is a based on Angular 6 Framework.
 To get started with Angular, it's better to install Angular CLI tool to make application development more quicker and easier (Find more here: [https://angular.io/guide/quickstart](https://angular.io/guide/quickstart).

 ## Get the Code